watorek/Particle_Swarm/wind_turbine_analysis/readme.txt

-This folder contains data processing regarding wind turbine analysis
+This folder contains data processing regarding wind turbine analysis.
+Unfortunaltely data sets were too big to include in the repository.